replit/river/README.md

 # River

+⚠️ Not production ready, while Replit is using parts of river in production, we are still going through rapid breaking changes.
+First production ready version will be 1.x.x ⚠️

 River allows multiple clients to connect to and make remote procedure calls to a remote server as if they were local procedures.

 ## Long-lived streaming remote procedure calls